Q. What is CME?

 Q. Who is ACCME?

-A. The Accreditation Council for Continuing Medical Education (ACCME) is the overseeing body for institutions and organizations providing CME activities.
+A. The Accreditation Council for Continuing Medical Education (ACCME) is the overseeing body for institutions and organizations providing continuing medical education (CME) activities.
 The ACCME develops criteria for evaluation of both educational programs and their activities, accredits institutions and organizations and is responsible for assuring compliance with these standards.
 ACCME accredits AUA so that we are able to provide continuing medical education for physicians.

 Q. Who is AMA?

 A. The American Medical Association (AMA) authorizes organizations that are accredited by the ACCME, referred to as "accredited CME providers", to designate and award AMA PRA Category 1 Credit™ to physicians.
 Much more information is available at ama-assn.org.

 Q. nbsp; What types of activities qualify for CME credit?